 Textbooks and supplies are available through the CBA Bookstore on the MCC campus.
-Depending on the program of study, students can expect to pay between \$300 and \$500 for textbooks per term.
-Certain educational programs require the student to purchase books, uniforms, tools, and/or supplies to effectively complete the course and enter employment.
-These costs vary according to the program in which the student is enrolled.
+Depending on the program of study, students can expect to pay between \$500 and \$700 for textbooks per term.
+Some programs require the student to purchase uniforms, tools, and/or supplies in addition to textbooks.
+These additional costs vary according to the program in which the student is enrolled.
 A list of required/needed items with approximate costs can be provided by the department of interest.
 Purchase is directly related to the College's Policy of Ownership.